-The geographic range of MSX disease expanded slightly in 2012, but remained in a very confined area (Figure 9).
-Haplosporidium nelsoni was detected at only two bars at low prevalences - Old Woman's Leg in lower Tangier Sound and Marumsco in Pocomoke Sound (Table 4).
+The geographic range of MSX disease expanded to the lower Potomac River in 2013, but remained in a relatively confined area (Figure 9).
+Haplosporidium nelsoni was detected at only four (9%) of the Disease Bars and at low prevalences (Table 4).
 In contrast, the parasite was found on 90% of the bars in 2002.
-For the 43 disease monitoring bars, the average percentage of oysters infected with MSX disease was 0.1% - the lowest since systematic monitoring began in 1990 - continuing a trend of declining
+For the 43 disease monitoring bars, the average percentage of oysters infected with MSX disease was 0.6%, continuing a trend of declining MSX disease that began in 2010 due to lower salinities unfavorable to the parasite (Tarnowski 2011).